Anwarvic/BertPuncCap/README.md

                 --stop_metric overall_f1
 ```

-### Hyper-parameters
+### Training Parameters

-The following is a full list of all hyper-parameters that can be used with
+The following is a full list of all training parameters that can be used with
 this model:

 TODO: table here